 Many people in Immokalee take advantage of public transportation to get around.
 In fact, for the size of the town, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among Immokalee citizens for affordable transportation.

 Immokalee is an extremely ethnically-diverse town.
 The people who call Immokalee home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Immokalee, accounting for 76.67% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Immokalee residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Immokalee include Irish, French , German, and English.
+People of Hispanic or Latino origin are the most prevalent group in Immokalee, accounting for 74.82% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Immokalee residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Immokalee include Irish, French , German, and Dutch.

 The most common language spoken in Immokalee is Spanish.
 Other important languages spoken here include English and French Creole.